Jon Shingleton

 What skills is Jon Shingleton known for?

-Jon Shingleton has skills like Data Analysis, Statistics, Analysis, Sas, Qualitative Research, Operations Research, Statistical Modeling, Economics, Data Mining, Analytics, Project Management, Public Sector.
+Jon Shingleton is listed with skills including Data Analysis, Statistics, Analysis, Sas, Qualitative Research, Operations Research, Statistical Modeling, and Economics.

-Not the Jon Shingleton you were looking for?
+Check these profiles if this is not the Jon Shingleton you were looking for.